 8. Cape May, New Jersey

-The beach is the main draw, as the area is known as the nation's oldest seaside resort, but if you want to beat the heat or enjoy a rainy day indoors, try one of Cape May's many attractions — like the Cape May County Park and Zoo, Fireman's Museum, or the Cape May Lighthouse, or relax in one of its many spas.
+The beach is the main draw, as the area is known as the nation's oldest seaside resort.
+That said, if you want to beat the heat or enjoy a rainy day indoors, try one of Cape May's many attractions — like the Cape May County Park and Zoo, Fireman's Museum, or the iconic Cape May Lighthouse.
+We won't blame you if you'd like to relax in one of the area's many spas.

 The luxury Virginia Hotel has a delightful front porch that will tempt you from the beach, which is only a short walk away.
 Alternatively, The Angel of the Sea is a Victorian delight complete with afternoon tea.
 Guests value the free amenities of bicycles, beach towels and umbrellas.

 If you are lucky enough to get away in the fall, you can take part in spooky Oktoberfest or head out on the Haunted Hayride.
 All other times of the year, you can just enjoy all the rest of the ghostly things this unique village has to offer, like the Sleepy Hollow Cemetery.
 In addition, Kykuit, the Rockefeller family's hilltop estate has beautiful gardens, outdoor sculpture, and a gallery.